seancondron/advanced-agentic-rag-chatbot/readme.md

 The Agentic RAG Chatbgot is initially loaded with Python reference documentation and is able to answer detailed questions about Python.

-This project is powered by OpenAI's GPT4-o for the LLM agent, and utilizes LangChain, Streamlit, and a Supabase vector database.
+This project is powered by OpenAI's GPT4-o for the LLM agent, utilizing LangChain, Streamlit, and a Supabase vector database (pgvector).

 Feel free to add or change the .pdf documents in the "documents" folder to feed the LLM agent more reference material.